mainkoon81/ooo-Minkun-Model-Collection-I/README.md

    - The random component copes with the errors.
    - For the response variable, for example, the distribution that describes the **randomness** has to come from a particular family of distributions called an exponential family.
 Normal is a member of the exponential family of course.
  - 2> systematic component(**linear predictor**)
    - This is what we want to model.
-The systematic component is the Linear Component with the coefficients. covariance?
+The systematic component is the Linear Component with the coefficients and predictors.
  - 3> **link function**
    - This connects the `meaning of the response`(from the **exponential family distribution**) to the **linear predictor**.